elliotgoodrich/includeguardian/README.md

 ## Alternative Ideas

+### `find_unused_components`

+Find a header/source pair where the header is not included by any other component

+### Conversion to modules

+Eventually IncludeGuardian is not going to be as useful as C++ projects would swap over to modules.
+However, a lot of projects will probably be doing this bit-by-bit.
+We should be able to recommend what's the best way to tackle this to get the most incremental benefit.

+### Automatic file editing

+We should have the ability to make edits directly to the file if the user wants to try a suggestion.
+For example, if we recommend removing all includes to a particular header file, we can go through all those files including it and remove those directives.

 ### Rebuild Warning

 We can look at the history of the repository to figure out what the chances